awslabs/duvet/design/duplicates/decisions.md

 | `implication` + `test` | "not checkable by evidence" ∧ "tested" | fail — incompatible claims about R's nature |
 | `todo` + `implementation` | "not yet done" ∧ "done here" | fail — and todo→implementation is the intended *lifecycle*: the todo is replaced, not joined; exclusivity enforces exactly that |
 | `test` + `implementation` (different targets) | tested there, implemented here | permitted — this is `discharged(T, I)`, the system itself |

-The uniform rationale: **a free form asserts something about the requirement's nature that changes everyone's obligations, so it does not get to share the claim with forms whose obligations it would deflate.**

 **Consequences:** This is a static check over claim classes — no evidence needed; it belongs to the duplicates check.
 It is a